trajectory-invariants/invariants_mat/README.md

-Matlab code for calculating invariant descriptors of trajectories using optimal control.
+Matlab code to support the calculation of invariant trajectory descriptors using optimal control.

-A **Python version** is under development [at this location](https://gitlab.kuleuven.be/robotgenskill/public_code/invariants_py).
+## Upcoming improvements
+- **More calculation examples** will be added that show how to calculate different invariant descriptors on single trajectories and on special motions.
+Expected release: end of October 2023.
+- Functionality will be added to **enable trajectory generation** starting from an invariant descriptor using the approach described [here](https://doi.org/10.1016/j.robot.2019.103291).
+Expected release: end of November 2023.
+- A **Python version** is currently under active development, referred to as [invariants_py](https://gitlab.kuleuven.be/robotgenskill/public_code/invariants_py).
+It will mirror all functionality and in addition focus on very fast calculation times by incorporating the [Fatrop solver](https://gitlab.kuleuven.be/robotgenskill/fatrop/fatrop).

 ## Features